Security Without Detection: Economic Denial as a Primitive for Edge and IoT Defense

 \textbf{Dual-Use Concerns:} Although EDS is a defensive approach, its cost models could, in theory, offer insights into attack economics.
 We mitigate this risk by (1) prioritizing defender-favorable configurations, (2) avoiding disclosure of new evasion techniques beyond existing literature, and (3) reinforcing that EDS increases rather than reduces the cost of successful attacks.

-\textbf{Accessibility Impact:} Computational puzzles may impact users with older or resource-constrained devices.
+\textbf{Accessibility Impact:} Computational puzzles may affect users on older or resource-constrained devices.
 To address this, EDS supports reputation-based difficulty reduction for trusted users, certificate-based fast paths for accessibility tools, and configurable difficulty limits that balance security with inclusivity.